telerik/kendo-ui-core/docs/controls/media/mediaplayer/overview.md

 > **Important**
 >
 > The example on initializing the MediaPlayer above uses the `autoPlay` property.
-Because of the [mobile considerations listed in this article](https://developers.google.com/youtube/iframe_api_reference#Mobile_considerations), Safari on iOS does not automatically play embedded media.
+Because of the [mobile considerations listed in this article](https://developers.google.com/youtube/iframe_api_reference#Mobile_considerations), browsers on iOS do not automatically play embedded media.
 This limitation prevents unsolicited downloads over cellular networks at the expense of the user.
 The user always has to initiate a playback.
 For more information on this behavior, refer to [the article on audio and video HTML](https://developer.apple.com/library/safari/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/AudioandVideoTagBasics/AudioandVideoTagBasics.html).
+There are other functionality which may be limited due to iOS restrictions.
+You can refer to [this article](http://blog.millermedeiros.com/unsolved-html5-video-issues-on-ios/) and to other resources on the Web about this matter.

 ## Configuration